opendistro/for-elasticsearch-docs/docs/install/rpm.md

 ## Configuration

-To run Open Distro for Elasticsearch when the system starts:
+To run Open Distro when the system starts:

 ```bash
 sudo /bin/systemctl daemon-reload